codeitchris/Sudoku/README.md

 # Sudoku
-Program to solve a Sudoku board
+Program to solve a Sudoku board.
+Takes an unsolved Sudoku board and returns one that is solved.